shcallaway/scrape-mal/README.md

 ## Deployment

-scrape_mal is deployed in production using the following AWS Lambda, API Gateway, S3 and RDS.
+scrape_mal is deployed in production using AWS Lambda, API Gateway, S3 and RDS.

 ### Lambda